rfieve/binary-search-tree/README.md

 ### `find(Gt/Gte/Lt/Lte)`

-`find(Gt/Gte/Lt/Lte)` finds all Gt/Gte/Lt/Lte nodes into the given binary search tree with the given compare function.
+Finds all gt/gte/lt/lte nodes into the given binary search tree with the given compare function.

-⚠️ Caveats: using another compare function than the one used to create the tree with `toBST` will of course f\*\*k up the search.
+> :warning: Using another compare function than the one used to create the tree with `toBST` will of course f\*\*k up the search.
 A safer approach consists of using `makeFind(Gt/Gte/Lt/Lte)`.
 It curries a `find(Gt/Gte/Lt/Lte)` closure function with the given compare function.

 -   `findGt`
 -   `findGte`